On the List

 Any property acquired prior to the marriage is known as separate property and is not subject to distribution in the divorce.

-Your divorce attorney is the person helping you throughout the legal process and defending your right to custody and property throughout the divorce.
+Your attorney is the person helping you throughout the legal process and defending your right to custody and property throughout the divorce.
 It is important to have an attorney by your side, as legal issues are difficult to navigate without someone who knows how to handle each situation that comes up.
+Not sure if you need an attorney?
+Try our divorce assessment today!

 Johnson / Turner Legal is ready to help you understand your divorce, answer your questions, or get you started on the process.
 To schedule your consultation, call us at (651) 371-9117 or visit us online.